-The purpose of this survey was to explore the influence of health practices and social relationships on the physical and mental health of a typical sample of the population.
+The purpose of this survey was to explore the influence of health practices and social relationships on the physical and mental health of a typical sample of the population in Alameda County, California.
 The information obtained for the 6,928 respondents (including approximately 500 women aged 65 years and older) covers chronic health conditions, health behaviors, social involvements, and psychological characteristics.
-Questions were asked on marital and life satisfaction, parenting, physical activities, employment, and childhood experiences.
-Demographic variables on age, race, height, weight, education, income, and religion are also included.
+Questions were asked about marital and life satisfaction, parenting, physical activities, employment, and childhood experiences.
+Demographic variables include data on respondetns' age, race, height, weight, education, income, and religion.

 - United States Department of Health, Education and Welfare.
-United States Public Health Services (CH 00076)
+Public Health Service (CH 00076)

 Scope of Study

 Subject Terms: alcohol, childhood, employment, health, health attitudes, health behavior, life satisfaction, marital status, mental health, parenting skills, population characteristics, psychological wellbeing, smoking